jacobq/vnc2-pdi-programmer/README.md

 This is an open source project, licensed under the terms of the "MIT" license, as stated in the [`LICENSE`](./LICENSE) file.
 Note, however, that in order to function, it relies on third party products that are not necessarily open source.
 For example, this project depends on the libraries provided by FTDI to support reading FAT file system data from a USB mass storage device.
-The toolchain distributed by FTDI also appears to [have its own license terms][vnc-ide-license].
+The toolchain distributed by FTDI also appears to [have its own license terms][vnc-toolchain-license].
 Although the author believes this project to be in compliance with all applicable license terms, it is ultimately the user's responsibilty to check that their usage is not in violation.